pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

 - This used to be a defense simulation for kaiju combat and control.
 That was long ago.
 Kaiju are dead?
 Kaiju destroyed everything?
 - You are in the future, where things are good.
 You are assigned to go through archived programs to see if they are still useful.
 - This is a dummy training module that was considered defunct.
 Let coworkers pass notes / leave logs
+- Developers are given requirements for a kaiju control training program.
+As the project develops, the requirements become darker, stranger, and more personal.
+    * Since the requirements are from on high, the characters know about them only a little bit before the player?
+    * Themes
+        + personal insecurities manifest in our creative work
+        +

 Character Ideas
 - Character A - radicalized.
 Charlie Kirk-like martyr incident.
 Fully radicalized.
 Impacts what they want to do with the program.